Serving All of Oregon – Portland – Beaverton – Gresham

 Robert Sepp is a seasoned immigration attorney that is committed to helping undocumented victims of crime obtain legal status in the United States.
 Robert has the ability to get official documentation from federal, state or local law enforcement agencies that are actively pursuing the criminal to ensure your best chance at being granted a U Visa.
 If you are granted a U Visa you may remain in the United States for up to four years.
 If you would like to begin the U Visa application process, call Robert Sepp today!

-U Visa Immigration Lawyer in Portland OR
+U Visa Immigration Lawyer in Portland OR and West Linn OR

 SERVING CLIENTS IN THE PORTLAND OR AND SURROUNDING AREAS: